Walter Beach

-Walter Beach, III (born January 31, 1933 in Pontiac, Michigan) is a former American football player.
+Walter Beach, III (born January 31, 1933) is an American former professional football player who was a defensive back in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Central Michigan Chippewas.

 High school and military service

 Beach grew up in Pontiac, Michigan and attended Pontiac Central High School, where he was a member of the varsity football, basketball, and track teams, and reportedly held the state record in the 100- and 200- yard dashes.
 He also played American Legion baseball.

 Following high school, he served for four years in the U.S. Air Force, three of them spent in Germany.

 Beach encountered much racism in his hometown and in the Air Force.
 He later said, "I remember my Air Force drill instructor telling me, 'If you hit every white man who calls you [the "N-word"], you won’t have any fists left.'
 This made me realize there are other ways to fight."

 Collegiate education and sports

 After completion of his military service, Beach attended Central Michigan University from 1956 to 1960, graduating in 1960 with a bachelor's degree in sociology.